 Experimental: HZ/su Group

-Eligible adult participants with renal transplant taking daily chronic immunosuppressive therapy who had a complete 2-dose Herpes Zoster (HZ/su) vaccination course in the primary ZOSTER-041 (NCT02058589) study.
+Participants with renal transplant who completed the 2-dose Herpes Zoster (HZ/su) vaccination course in the primary ZOSTER-041 (NCT02058589) study were enrolled in the current ZOSTER-073 (NCT04176939) study.

 47 of these participants further received 1 or 2 additional doses of HZ/su vaccine in the revaccination phase of the current ZOSTER-073 (NCT04176939) study, first dose at Month 24 and second dose at Month 25.

-2 intramuscular (IM) doses of the HZ/su vaccine administered - first dose at Month 24 and second dose at Month 25.
+2 intramuscular (IM) revaccination doses of the HZ/su vaccine administered - first dose at Month 24 and second dose at Month 25.

 What is the study measuring?